mcarign/CacheSim/README.md

 ### Miss Rate vs. Block Size (L1 only, varied cache and block size, associativity = 4):

 <img width="989" height="590" alt="image" src="https://github.com/user-attachments/assets/e4f399e4-85b3-4a54-a00c-8684d396d6e1" />
+Something interesting we can draw from this graph is that smaller cache sizes tend to perform better with smaller block sizes.
+For cache size 1024B, its miss rate at its lowest at 32B of block size, where chace size 32768B is at its lowest miss rate with 128B of block size from the tests we ran.

 ### AAT vs. L1 Cache Size (L1 + L2, varied cache size, block size 32B, L1 associativity = 4, L2 associativity = 8):